kngsoomin/anti-scraping-detection-pipeline/README.md

   Error-level checks fail fast on critical issues, while warning-level checks surface non-blocking data quality concerns.

 - **Quarantine handling**
   Malformed or unparseable raw lines are isolated during parsing to prevent invalid data from propagating downstream.
+  A summary of parsing failures is also generated to support debugging and monitoring.

 - **Metrics and metadata**
   Each run produces structured metrics (e.g., row counts, validation results, risk distributions) and runtime metadata (run_id, duration, status) for traceability and debugging.